Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Introduction

-For the other side of the desired double centralizers, a careful inspection and thorough argument involving parities shows that Brundan-Kleshchev's original strategy in \cite{BKl} can be carried out here.
-Roughly speaking, our strategy is that we first extend the Schur-Sergeev duality for $\gl(m|n)$ to the level of $\gl(m|n)_e$ for a nilpotent $e\in\gl(m|n)_\bz$ where the general Lie superalgebra $\gl(m|n)$ has $\bbz_2$-superspace decomposition $\gl(m|n)=\gl(m|n)_\bz\oplus \gl(m|n)_\bo$ for $\bbz_2=\{\bz,\bo\}$, which says that $U(\gl(m|n)_e)$ and $\bbc_n[x_{1},\ldots,x_{d}]\rrtimes \bbc\fraksd$ (assume $n\geq m$) play the role of the double centralizers in $\End_\bbc(V^{\otimes d})$.
-Here the algebra $\bbc_n[x_{1},\ldots,x_{d}]\rrtimes \bbc\fraksd$ is the same as defined previously.
-However, the action on $V^{\otimes d}$ of the generators $s_i$ has the super meaning (see (\ref{super symaction})).
-Then we exploit Brundan-Kleshchev's arguments in \cite{BK0} to establish the Schur-Sergeev duality for the corresponding finite $W$-superalgebra.
-This is carried out for regular nilpotent elements\footnote{Very recently (after the present paper was finished), Yung-Ning Peng in \cite{Pe2} explicitly gave a superalgebra isomorphism between the finite $W$-superalgebra associated with an arbitrary nilpotent $e\in\gl(m|n)_\bz$ and a quotient of a certain subalgebra of the super Yangian $Y(m|n)$.
-His result generalizes the main result of \cite{BK0} for $\gl(m|n)$.
-Hence, the Schur-Sergeev duality for principal $W$-algebras in the present paper can be certainly established for all $W$-superalgebras associated with $\gl(m|n)$ and any nilpotent elements in $\gl(m|n)_\bz$.} in the present paper.
+For the other side of the desired double centralizers, a careful inspection and thorough argument involving parities shows that Brundan-Kleshchev's original strategy as in \cite{BKl} can be carried out here.
+Roughly speaking, our strategy is that we first extend the Schur-Sergeev duality for $\gl(m|n)$ to the level of $\gl(m|n)_e$ for a principal nilpotent $e\in\gl(m|n)_\bz$, where the general Lie superalgebra $\gl(m|n)$ has $\bbz_2$-superspace decomposition $\gl(m|n)=\gl(m|n)_\bz\oplus \gl(m|n)_\bo$ for $\bbz_2=\{\bz,\bo\}$, which says that $U(\gl(m|n)_e)$ and $\bbc_n[x_{1},\ldots,x_{d}]\rrtimes \bbc\fraksd$ (assume that $m\leq n$) play the role of the double centralizers in $\End_\bbc(V^{\otimes d})$.
+Here the algebra $\bbc_n[x_{1},\ldots,x_{d}]\rrtimes \bbc\fraksd$ has the same meaning as defined previously.
+However, the action of the generators $s_i$ on $V^{\otimes d}$ has the super meaning (see (\ref{super symaction})).
+Then we exploit Brundan-Kleshchev's arguments as in \cite{BKl} to establish the Schur-Sergeev duality for the corresponding finite $W$-superalgebra.
+This is carried out for principal nilpotent elements in the present paper.
 We accomplish this by a couple of steps.

-Thanks to \cite{BBG}, associated with a regular nilpotent element $e\in \gl(m|n)_{\bz}$ the centralizer $\gl(m|n)_e$ is described clearly.
-Consequently, $U(\ggg_e)$ and its filtered deformation finite $W$-superalgebra $W_\chi$ are well investigated in \cite{BBG}.
+Owing to \cite{BBG}, associated with a principal nilpotent element $e\in \gl(m|n)_{\bz}$ the centralizer $\gl(m|n)_e$ is described clearly.
+Consequently, $U(\ggg_e)$ and its filtered deformation---finite $W$-superalgebra $W_\chi$ are well investigated in \cite{BBG}.
 Those results are the start-point of our arguments.

-With a super version of Vust theorem already established, we then develop some counterpart theory in the super case as some necessary preparations super version of Premet's theorem on the gradation isomorphism of finite $W$-algebras.
+With a super version of Vust theorem already established, we then develop some counterpart theory in the super case as some necessary preparations, i.e., the super version of Premet's theorem on the gradation isomorphism of finite $W$-algebras as in \cite{P2}.